tv-indicator-page">

 // SL/TP supported only for MT5 and TradeLocker

-supports_sl_tp = platform == 'metatrader5' or platform == 'tradelocker'
+supports_sl_tp = platform == "metatrader5" or platform == "tradelocker"

-// DEMO STRATEGY (replace with your logic)
+// DEMO STRATEGY (replace with your own logic)

 longCond = ta.crossover(ta.ema(close, 9), ta.ema(close, 21))